aminuyiwere/skilled-e-learning/README.md

 The mobile page should also render like this:
 ![mobile image render](https://github.com/aminuyiwere/skilled-e-learning/blob/master/assets/Mobile.png)

-#I used html and css to replicate the pages above.
+# I used html and css to replicate the pages above.
 I implemented the solution for mobile display first because it gave me more flexibilty to be able to skill up to tablet and desktop easily.
-#my solution is deployed through github pages at: https://aminuyiwere.github.io/skilled-e-learning/
+# My solution is deployed through github pages at: https://aminuyiwere.github.io/skilled-e-learning/